 Permits Can Change a Small Kitchen Job

+A ranch kitchen can cross the permit line without looking like it has.
 Replacing cabinet doors is one kind of project.
-Moving electrical, changing plumbing, removing a bearing wall, adding a beam, rerouting a hood, or opening ceilings is another.
-The finished kitchen may look like a simple update, but the inspection side can involve structure, circuits, ventilation, fire blocking, and plumbing access.
+Moving electrical, changing plumbing, taking out a bearing wall, adding a beam, rerouting a hood, or opening a ceiling is another.
+The finished kitchen can look like a simple update while the inspection side involves structure, circuits, ventilation, fire blocking, and plumbing access.

 The Quote Usually Changes After Demolition